g0hu/easyBEATS/README.md

 # easyBEATS

-easyBEATS is a project started to make the installation of Beats packages faster and easier for Ubuntu, Mac, and even Raspberry Pi (ARM architecture)
+easyBEATS is a project started to make the installation of Beats packages faster and easier for Linux

 ## How To Use